 Unit 6 (graded): In the past, many Southern Baptist churches gave 10% or more of their budgets to support Kingdom ministry through the Cooperative Program.
-Should churches still strive for 10% participation?
+Should churches still strive for 10 % participation?
 Why or why not?
 Since 2010, churches can consider finances used to support specific mission endeavors (adopting a people group or church plant) as part of their Cooperative Program giving.
 What impact does this have other ministries?

 - D. Book Review: Each student will write a review of a book that is either a biography of someone in Baptist life.
 Acceptable books are listed in the bibliography with before them.
 Books with are available as an e-book.
 In order to reserve the book you wish to review, click on the "Book Review Sing Up" link in Blackboard.
 No duplicates will allowed.
-Choices are first come-first served.
+Choices are first comefirst served.
 The list will become active on the first day of the semester.
 The review will be written as though for an academic magazine or journal.
-It should contain: - (1) a title page, but a table of contents is not necessary, - (2) a bibliographical entry at the top of the first text page of the review, - (3) a brief biographical sketch of the author (one paragraph at most), - (4) a brief summary (one to two pages) of the contents of the book,
+It should contain: - (1) a title page, but a table of contents is not necessary,

+- (2) a bibliographical entry at the top of the first text page of the review, - (3) a brief biographical sketch of the author (one paragraph at most), - (4) a brief summary (one to two pages) of the contents of the book, - (5) a statement of the authors' purpose and the extent to which the purpose was realized, - (6) a description of the authors' writing style and biases, - (7) significant insights, strengths, and/or weaknesses (at least 2 each), - (8) concluding evaluation.

-(5) a statement of the authors' purpose and the extent to which the purpose was realized, should be indicated by page numbers within parentheses.
+See the example in Blackboard.
+All quotations and direct references to sections in the book should be indicated by page numbers within parentheses.
 Citations or paraphrases from other sources should be noted and documented using either footnotes or endnotes.
 Reviews should be 4-6 pages in length, double-spaced.
 The review is worth 50 points.
 A late review will be assessed an initial 10 point penalty.
 Each calendar day after the due date an additional 10 point penalty will be assessed.
 Submit it in the "Assignments" area of Blackboard.
 Submit a second copy of your review in the "Discussion Board" area of Blackboard so the entire class can read it.
-Due October 5.
+Due March 8.